rzzzwilson/DigitalVFO/README.rst

 I'm an amateur radio operator, but since I'm not in the country in which I earned my licence I can't actually build or operate a transmitter, so I build receivers and test gear.
+I'm working on being able to operate from my countyr of residence, but that's another story.

 One piece of test gear that would be useful is called a Signal Generator.
 This is a piece of kit that generates a radio signal of a known frequency.
 It can also be used as a VFO (variable frequency oscillator) in a receiver.

 The modern way to accurately generate an RF signal is to use the AD9850 DDS chip which digitally generates a known frequency from a crystal source.
-One nice piece of kit is the
-`DDS-60 daughterboard <http://midnightdesignsolutions.com/dds60/>`_
-from `Midnight Design Solutions <http://midnightdesignsolutions.com/>`_.
+There are quite a few people offering small boards using this chip but I like the `DDS-60 daughterboard <http://midnightdesignsolutions.com/dds60/>`_ from `Midnight Design Solutions <http://midnightdesignsolutions.com/>`_.
 All I need to do is use a microcontroller to control the DDS-60!